Qatar–Saudi Arabia diplomatic conflict: Palestine

 Qatar has generally supported Hamas, while Saudi Arabia used to support many Palestinian political organizations, including Hamas and the Palestine Liberation Organization (PLO)/Fatah.
 However, after Hamas won the 2006 Palestinian legislative election, the level of funding from Saudi Arabia dropped, while the level of funding from Iran increased.
 Turkey and Qatar are now Hamas's biggest supporters.
 Up until 2011, the beginning of the Arab Spring, Iran and Syria were Hamas's biggest supporters.

 From 2016 onwards, Palestinian President Mahmoud Abbas has courted Qatar and Turkey in order to ward off a potential challenge to his leadership by Mohammed Dahlan, who is supported by Saudi Arabia, the UAE and Egypt.

 Yemen

 In 2015, Salman of Saudi Arabia ascends to the throne and Houthis take over the capital, leading to a civil war met by Saudi intervention to support the post-Saleh national unity government led by Abdrabbuh Mansur Hadi.
 Qatar supported this KSA-led coalition until it was expelled from it during the 2017–18 Qatar diplomatic crisis.
 Pro-Saudi sources claim that Qatar was also supporting the Houthis government, with financial aid and intelligence aid.

+In 2007, Qatar assumed a mediating position with the aim of facilitating dialogue and potentially orchestrating a peace agreement between the government of Yemen and the Houthi insurgents, a group adhering to Zaidi Shia Islam and based in the Saada Governorate in the north.
+This intervention by Qatar was notable for being among the earliest significant external endeavors to mediate the ongoing conflict.

 Other involved parties

-Israel

-Although Israel is antagonistic to Al Jazeera's pro-Palestinian coverage, Israel however has both secret relationships with Qatar and Saudi Arabia, thus refrained from criticizing either.
-Israel's main goal is to cozy up its relations with both nations, seeing them as valuable allies together.
-This has affected Israel's political stance on its secret relations with both countries, though it is still improving.